-In making compensation decisions, our Compensation Committee considers the recommendations of our Chief Executive Officer, with input from our Executive Chair, General Counsel and Secretary.
-Our Chief Executive Officer, Dr. Chang, makes recommendations to our Compensation Committee with respect to our executive officers, but does not participate in the deliberations or determination of his own compensation.
-Our Compensation Committee may review and approve the corporate objectives and goals pursuant to the powers delegated under its charter.
-Dr. Chang annually leads the development of our corporate objectives and goals, which are typically reviewed and approved by the Compensation Committee and then our Board of Directors.
-Dr. Chang provided the Company's business and operations perspective for our Compensation Committee's final review of progress made on the goals set for 2020.
+In making compensation decisions, the Compensation Committee considers the recommendations of our Chief Executive Officer, with input from our Executive Chair, General Counsel and Secretary.
+Our Chief Executive Officer, Dr. Chang, makes recommendations to the Compensation Committee with respect to our executive officers, but is not present and does not participate in the deliberations or determination of his own compensation.
+The Compensation Committee may review and approve the corporate objectives and goals pursuant to the powers delegated under its charter.
+Dr. Chang annually leads the development of our corporate objectives and goals, which are typically reviewed and approved by the Compensation Committee and then our Board.
+Dr. Chang provided our business and operations perspective for the Compensation Committee's final review of progress made on the goals set for 2021.
 Other than as described above, no other executive officers participate in the determination or recommendation of the amount or form of executive officer compensation.